jeftegoes/DesignPatternsOverviewAndExamples/README.md

 - Structural patters:
   - Concerned with the structure (e.g., class members).
   - Many patterns are wrappers that mimic the underlying class interface.
-  - Stress the importante of good API design.
+  - Stress the important of good API design.
 - Behavioral patterns:
   - They are all different, no central theme.